SciBorgs/SciGuides/docs/projects/DifferentialDrive.md

 - Remember `Ports.java`?
 Well, in order to control our electronics and for the RIO to send them signals, we need to know what physical ports our components are connected to.
 That's what we mean when we say that this file stores the ports for our components.

 The RoboRIO is connected to a radio (the white rectangle to the right of the RIO), which is how we generally connect our computers to the RIO.
+Instead of this white radio, teams now generally use the [VH-109](https://frc-radio.vivid-hosting.net/)
 ## Drive Folder

 Our first step will be to create a drive folder for everything related to the Drive subsystem.
 It will include: